Existence theorem for sub-Lorentzian problems

 \section{Sub-Lorentzian manifolds}

+A sub-Lorentzian structure on a smooth manifold $M$ was firstly introduced by M.~Grochowski~\cite{grochowski1} as a pair of a subbundle $\Delta \subset TM$ (called \emph{a distribution}) with a fiber dimension of $r+1$ and a non-degenerate quadratic form $g$ of signature $(1, r)$ on it, smoothly depending on a manifold's point.
+The quadratic form $g$ determines a family of cones $C_x \subset \Delta_x \subset T_xM$ of non-spacelike tangent vectors.
+Admissible curves and their length can be defined a similar way to the Lorentzian case.

-A sub-Lorentzian structure is a generalization of the Lorentzian structure in two natural directions.
+We consider a wider notion of a sub-Lorentzian structure as a generalization of the Lorentzian structure in two natural directions.
 Firstly, the circular cone $C^+_x$ is replaced by an arbitrary non-empty convex cone in $T_xM$, and secondly, the quadratic form $g$ is replaced by an arbitrary anti-norm on this cone.
 It is worth noting that we also consider cases where the cone $C^+_x$ is not necessarily solid and allow it to have an empty interior.

-\begin{definition} An \emph{anti-norm} on the cone $C^+_x$ is defined as an upper semicontinuous function $\nu_x : T_xM \rightarrow \R \sqcup \{-\infty\}$ such that \begin{enumerate} \item[(1)] $\nu_x(C^+_x) \ge 0$ and $\nu_x(T_xM \setminus C^+_x) = -\infty$; \item[(2)] $\forall\, \xi \in T_xM \ \ \forall\, \lambda > 0 \ \ \nu_x(\lambda\xi) = \lambda\nu_x(\xi)$; \item[(3)] $\forall\, \xi,\zeta \in T_xM \ \ \nu_x(\xi+\zeta) \geq \nu_x(\xi) + \nu_x(\zeta)$. \end{enumerate}
+\begin{definition} An \emph{anti-norm} on the cone $C^+_x$ is defined as an upper semicontinuous function $\nu_x : T_xM \rightarrow \R \sqcup \{-\infty\}$ such that \begin{enumerate} \item[(1)] $\nu_x|_{C^+_x} \ge 0$ and $\nu_x(T_xM \setminus C^+_x) = -\infty$; \item[(2)] $\forall\, \xi \in T_xM \ \ \forall\, \lambda > 0 \ \ \nu_x(\lambda\xi) = \lambda\nu_x(\xi)$; \item[(3)] $\forall\, \xi,\zeta \in T_xM \ \ \nu_x(\xi+\zeta) \geq \nu_x(\xi) + \nu_x(\zeta)$. \end{enumerate}

 \end{definition}